 Alcohol Harm Prevention Officers receive copies of all Manager's Certificate and licence applications.

-Police conduct vetting in a similar way to licensing inspectors but include background checks for suitability of individuals, members of partnerships, and directors and shareholders of the applicant club.
-Police have the power of entry to any licensed premises at any reasonable time or at any time when they have reasonable grounds to believe an offence against the Act is being committed; the ability to require the closure of premises in some circumstances including cases of rioting, fighting or serious disorder; and the ability to issue an infringement notice to any person alleged to have committed an offence under the Act.
+Applications are vetted similarly to those for Licensing Inspectors but include background checks for suitability of individuals, members of partnerships, and directors and shareholders of the applicant company.
+Police have the power of entry to any licensed premises at any reasonable time or at any time when they have reasonable grounds to believe an offence against the Act is being committed; the ability to require the closure of a premises in some circumstances including cases of rioting, fighting or serious disorder; and the ability to issue an infringement notice to any person alleged to have committed an offence under the Act.